 In April 2015, APERC established the internal Energy Statistics & Training Office (ESTO) to ensure efficient progress with activities described under points 3 and 4 above.

 APERC collected and processed the 2017 annual energy supply and demand data from the 21 member economies.
-The APEC Energy Statistics 2017 and APEC Energy Handbook 2017 will be published in October 2018.
+The APEC Energy Statistics 2017 and APEC Energy Handbook 2017 was published in March 2020.